renovate-bot/GoogleCloudPlatform-_-cloud-run-kafka-scaler/README.md

 scaling](https://cloud.google.com/run/docs/configuring/services/manual-scaling)
 to scale a Kafka consumer workload based on the Kafka consumer lag metric.

-**Please send any questions or feedback related to this autoscaler to run-oss-autoscaler-feedback@google.com**.
+**Please send any questions or feedback related to this autoscaler to run-oss- autoscaler-feedback@google.com**.

 This autoscaler can be used with consumers running on Cloud Run services or the new worker pools resource (in Public Preview).

 ## Architecture